fylgja/site/src/components/flex-grid.md

 ---
 title: "Flex Grid"
-description: "Create a complete grid using flexbox.
-And only set the columns you need."
+description: "Create a complete grid using flexbox, and only set the columns you need."
 npm: "@fylgja/flex-grid"
 tags: ["layout", "plugins"]
 preview: "flex-grid.png"